 - Develops and advances strategies to increase the pace and scale of biodiversity conservation, with an aim of demonstrating innovative, multi-benefit and collaborative approaches to conservation that are effective in California and that can be scaled and exported for application elsewhere.

-- Manages the Chapter’s 500,000+ acres of conservation interests, including iconic nature preserves such as TNC’s Santa Cruz Island Preserve and the Jack and Laura Dangermond Preserve.
+- Leads and manages the team that manages the Chapter’s roughly 600,000 acres of conservation interests, including iconic nature preserves such as TNC’s Santa Cruz Island Preserve and the Jack and Laura Dangermond Preserve.

-- Provides overall direction of the Chapter’s critical land protection efforts with investment in the hundreds of millions of dollars.
+- Provides overall direction of the Chapter’s land protection efforts, with investment in the hundreds of millions of dollars.

 - Recruits, manages, and develops a talented, high-performing team of conservation professionals.

 - Fosters a culture of collaboration, initiative taking, and accountability for delivering meaningful results.

 - Cultivates and manages strategic relationships, and serves as the Program’s principal contact for industry, government agencies, conservation organizations, tribes and foundations.